 - in those circumstances where trust, confidence, understanding and familiarity are important

 - in the private sector, where customers are free to shop around.
-High quality interaction is very important and using media types other than live voice to serve them always needs an element of care
+High quality interaction is very important and using media channels other than live voice to serve them always needs an element of care

 Of course, there are many areas where other methods are appropriate:

 - Most notably in the public service sector.
 It’s not that customers don’t matter, but they are usually locked in.
-If they can be catered for without human intervention, there can be a clear case for using other media types, especially when budgets are under pressure
+If they can be catered for without human intervention, there can be a clear case for using other media channels, especially when budgets are under pressure

 - And back in the private sector, some customers really don’t wish to be spoken to.
 They will stay loyal on the basis that you do contact them via SMS, email and social networks